Key Takeaways

 It's important to know that your car's age, the make and model, your driving record, and the amount of coverage you choose can all have a big effect on your car insurance rates, no matter where you live.

-Auto-Owners has the cheapest non-owner car insurance plans in Minnesota.
+Find low-cost car insurance deals for non-owner policy in Minnesota at Auto-Owners.
 People who have never been in a road accident or have a clean record pay the least at this company.

 Your premiums may increase if you have a serious traffic offense on your record.
 Auto owners cost drivers with a traffic ticket an extra $7 a month on average for non-owner policies.
 Keep in mind that your insurance rates may change based on your situation.